oleone/golang-rabbitmq/README.md

-# Golang RabbitMQ simple exemple
+# MarketpaceX is a simple Marketplace based in Golang and more technologies

-This is the simple project created for exercite the RabbitMQ using Golang programing.
+This is a simple project created for exercite the RabbitMQ using Golang and more tecnologies.